-Msizi Africa was founded on 6th June 2007 after seeing that a little good food made a huge difference to the lives of 50 growing children in an orphanage.
-Ten years on, we are still going strong!
+Msizi Africa was founded on 6th June 2007 after seeing a little good food made a huge difference to the lives of 50 growing children in an orphanage.
+Ten years on, we’re still going strong!

 We believe every child should be able to grow up healthy and strong, no matter where they were born, and that good nutrition is critical for development.

 We run feeding programmes in the neediest villages in Mohales Hoek where, before we came along, children often didn’t eat for several days.
-Open 7 days a week, children receive a nutritious meal and are supported, cared for, and monitored closely by our team.
-We are proud to say that to date, we have served over 1,000 children nearly 2.78million meals.
+Open 7 days a week, children receive a nutritious meal and are supported and monitored closely by our team.
+We are proud to say that we have served over 1,000 children 2.8million meals.
 And we don’t intend to stop!